Apis035/Living-in-a-Dream/README.md

 ## Loading storyboard

-[storybrew](https://github.com/Damnae/storybrew) is needed to load this project.
-Download [here](https://github.com/Damnae/storybrew/releases/download/1.80/storybrew.1.80.zip).
+[Storybrew](https://github.com/Damnae/storybrew) is needed to load this project.
+Download [here](https://github.com/Damnae/storybrew/releases/latest).

 - Clone / [download](https://github.com/Apis035/living-in-a-dream-sb/archive/refs/heads/master.zip) project file
 - Extract the zip content into **storybrew**'s `project` folder
 - Copy `sb` folder inside into mapset folder
-- Open **storybrew**, select **open project**, choose `project.sbrew.yaml`
+- Launch `StorybrewEditor.exe`, click on `Open project` and open `project.sbrew.yaml`
-- When asked "The mapset folder cannot be found." choose **ok** and select one of the beatmap's `.osu` file
+- When asked `The mapset folder cannot be found.` choose `ok` and select one of the beatmap's `.osu` file
+- Storyboard loaded

-- Storyboard loaded.
-Right click the puzzle icon on bottom right to generate beatmap `.osb` file (left clicking will make the circle highlight generated incorrectly)
+To compile the storyboard into beatmap's `.osb` file, right click the puzzle icon on bottom right. (left clicking will make the circle highlight generated incorrectly)